TauheedCodez/WomenSafetyApp/README.md

 # Women Safety App using react-native expo
-## Steps how to run the app on your machine :
+## Steps to run the app on your machine :
 - install nodejs
 - run this command on cmd :
 ```js